SD-WAN Business Benefits: Cost Savings, Security and More!

 Creating location maps

 Location data from these smart Wi-Fi access points could also be correlated to indoor location maps.
-For instance, the same proximity, engagement, and loyalty data collected by the analytics tool could help a mall map out where its most popular hotspots are, where shoppers are likely to gather throughout the day.
+For instance, the same proximity, engagement, and loyalty data collected by the analytics tool could help a mall map out where its most popular hotspots are, and where shoppers are likely to gather throughout the day.
 Such data could be used to guide retailers as to where to place advertisements that would be eye-catching to those passersby.
 In another scenario, a retailer, such as a supermarket, can optimise store space and place special offers and promotional items at the hotspots instead of having to guess the best spots to do so.

 This functionality can be even more granular.
 By pairing the Wi-Fi access points to Cisco's Meraki smart cameras, users will be able to gain room-level visual analytics.
 Using high-end cameras with mobile-grade processors, users can even do person detection and people counting, where the cameras are able to classify people in recorded video anonymously.